ObsidianToAnki/Obsidian_to_Anki/README.md

 * Target Deck Line - The string that signals "the line beneath me is the name of the target deck".
 Defaults to TARGET DECK
 * File Tags Line - The string that signals "the line beneath me is the set of tags that should be added to all notes from this file".
 Defaults to FILE TAGS
 * Delete Regex Note Line - The string that signals "the line beneath me is an id string for a regex note that should be deleted."
 Defaults to DELETE

-### Custom syntax
-As of v1.3, the section "Custom Regexps" allows you to add, for each note type, a single regexp that will add matches to Anki with that note type.
-For more information and some example templates, see [Regex](regex.md)

 ### Field substitutions
 The substitutions for field prefixes.
 For example, under the section ['Basic'], you'll see something like this: